Take The Poll: Should Donald Trump Resign The Presidency If The Allegations Of Russian Connections Turn Out To Be True?

 “Are we living in Nazi Germany?”
 Trump wrote.

 Trump also claimed that he had no involvement in Russia — “no deals, no loans, no nothing” — but this contradicts statements from Trump’s own son.
-In 2008, Donald Trump Jr. said that Trump was funded through Russian investors, saying that, “Russians make up a pretty disproportionate cross-section of a lot of our assets,” according to The Washington Post.
+In 2008, Donald Trump Jr. said that Trump was funded through Russian investors, saying that, “Russians make up a pretty disproportionate cross-section of a lot of our assets,” according tothe Washington Post.

 These allegations led to new calls for Donald Trump to release his income taxes, proving whether he had any personal or business involvement in Russia.